oeg-upm/OWL-To-OAS-Specification/docs/mapping.md

 ## <a id="mapping"></a>Mapping between OWL and OAS

 In this section the similiarities between OWL and OAS are provided.
 All mappings include examples provided in [Turtle](https://www.w3.org/TR/turtle/) and [YAML](https://yaml.org/) serializations for human-friendly readability.
 The code of both serializations as well as an ontology diagram are provided in [examples](https://github.com/paoespinozarias/Mapping-OWLtoOAS/tree/master/examples).
 Also, the full example in the YAML serialization may be opened in the [Swagger editor](http://editor.swagger.io) to be viewed as API documentation.
+A list with all the OWL constructs covered and those not covered by this mapping specification is provided in the [OWLtoOAS Profile](#OWLtoOAS).

 The prefixes that will be used in this section are: